 If you are served with a search warrant, contact your criminal lawyer immediately for assistance and representation.
-At Parke Lawyers we are experienced in criminal law and can offer you expert legal representation in the event of you being served with a search warrant.
+At Parke Lawyers we are experienced in criminal law and can offer you expert legal representation in the event police attend to execute a search warrant.

 What is a search warrant?